appseconnect/docs/_posts/ProcessFlow Management/Quickstart/2020-03-19-delete-processflow.md

         icon: fa fa-file-word-o
         identifier: deleteprocessflow
 ---
-Deleting option enables you to delete a process flow once you have designed it, [deployed](/processflow/deploying-and-executing-processfloww/) it or executed it.
+Deletinggggg option enables you to delete a process flow once you have designed it, [deployed](/processflow/deploying-and-executing-processfloww/) it or executed it.
 Deletion is an easy process for the user and this button is available in the [designer section](/processflow/designer-processflow/) of the portal.